burturt/canvas-scripts/README.md

 # Canvas Scripts

 ## canvas-getAllGrades
-Simple script that gets all grades from a STUDENT canvas api key May or may not work with teacher canvas api key: no guarantees
+Simple script that gets all grades from a STUDENT canvas api key.

+May or may not work with teacher canvas api key: no guarantees

 To run: